-It is critical that the TTOC actively seek out architecture changes, provide support to regional ITS stakeholders as they incorporate the architecture into their processes, and serve as the decision makers for Regional ITS Architecture changes.
-This group consists of participants that are familiar with ITS architecture and the systems engineering process.
-Participants are highly aware of regional ITS activities.
-This group should meet regularly to discuss potential changes to the architecture.
-Potential architecture changes could come from TTOC participants or other ITS stakeholders.
+It is critical that the ATTF actively seek out architecture changes, provide support to regional ITS stakeholders as they incorporate the architecture into their processes, and serve as the decision makers for regional architecture changes.
+This group consists of members that are familiar with ITS architecture and the systems engineering process, and are highly aware of regional ITS activities.
+This group should meet quarterly to discuss potential changes to the architecture.
+Potential architecture changes could come from ATTF members or other ITS stakeholders.

-The TTOC would evaluate a potential change to determine whether it constituted a minor revision and needed only TTOC concurrence.
+The ATTF would evaluate a potential change to determine whether it constituted a minor revision and needed only ATTF approval.
 Such cases would include error corrections to stakeholders, projects, inventories and flows.
-These corrections would get the nod from TTOC and a minor version number revision to the Architecture would be made, for example from 4.0 to 4.0.1.
+These corrections would be approved by the ATTF and a minor version number revision to the Architecture would be made, for example from 3.0 to 3.1.

-If the change is not an error correction, including new projects, new inventory items, or a significant change to an existing item that would impact its connections to other agency items, the change will be reviewed by TTOC.
-A version number revision to the Architecture would also be made with this concurrence, for example from 4.0 to 4.1.
+If the change is not an error correction, including new projects, new inventory items, or a significant change to an existing item that would impact its connections to other agency items, the change will be approved by the CMAP Policy Committee and receive a major version number change, for example from 3.1 to 4.0.